coderamos/codefolio-responsive-background-site/README.md

-# codefolio | RESPONSIVE BACKGROUND SITE
+# example | RESPONSIVE BACKGROUND SITE

 Creating a responsive background website using only HTML and CSS.